 ML: They brought back some of the people from his early records and a lot of Brazilian superstars.
 It was a tribute to them and what they learned from Moacir.
 Wynton Marsalis was a featured guest.

 TP: I understand Adventure Music was working on a documentary about Moacir.
-Do you know if the film was completed?
+Would you happen to know if the film was completed?

 ML: It’s possible.
 I know there is a lot of research going on in Brazil.
 There’s a guy in Brazil who is writing Moacir’s biography.

-TP: Tell me about the making of Off & On and why you chose to pay tribute to Moacir at this juncture in your career.
+TP: Tell me about the making of Off & On and why you paid tribute to Moacir at this juncture in your career.

 ML: It was basically, “Gee, I should have done this before.”
-In a way, it’s better that I didn’t do it until now because I am more ready now than I was five years ago.
+It’s better that I didn’t do it until now because I am more ready than I was five years ago.
 You know The Latin Tinge’s recordings are all Afro-Cuban in orientation.
 But, I knew, as soon as Mike Spiro got a hold of the music, it would take a left turn and go to Havana!
 I was hoping that would happen, and it did.
 The music is a mixture of Brazilian and North American jazz, but rhythmically it’s Afro-Cuban.